-For fiscal year 2018, an assumption of 2.5 percent was used for COLA or Ad Hoc Cola.
+Beginning in fiscal year 2018, an assumption of 2.5 percent was used for COLA or Ad Hoc COLA.
 Prior to 2018, an assumption of 3 percent was used.

 Beginning with fiscal year 2017, amounts reported incorporate changes in assumptions used by SERS in calculating the total pension liability in the latest actuarial valuation.
-These new assumptions compared with those used in fiscal year 2016 and prior are presented as follows:
+These assumptions compared with those used in fiscal year 2016 and prior are presented as follows:

-Fiscal Year 2017 Fiscal Year 2016 and Prior Wage Inflation 3.00 percent 3.25 percent Future Salary Increases, 5.000 p.110000 5.25 p including inflation 3.50 percent to 18.20 percent 4.00 percent to 22.00 percent Investment Rate of Return 7.50 percent net of investments 7.75 percent net of investments expense, including inflation expense, including inflation
+Fiscal Year 2017 Fiscal Year 2016 and Prior Wage Inflation 3.00 percent 3.25 percent Future Salary Increases, including inflation 3.50 percent to 18.20 percent 4.00 percent to 22.00 percent Investment Rate of Return 7.50 percent net of investments 7.75 percent net of investments expense, including inflation expense, including inflation

-Beginning with fiscal year 2017, mortality assumptions use mortality rates that are based on the RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age set-back for both males and females.
+Beginning with fiscal year 2017, mortality assumptions use mortality rates that are based on the RP-2014 Blue Collar Mortality Table with fully generational projection and a five year age setback for both males and females.
 Amounts reported for fiscal year 2016 and prior, use mortality assumptions that are based on the 1994 Group Annuity Mortality Table set back one year for both men and women.
 Special mortality tables were used for the period after disability retirement.